 She also appreciated the APEC customer service, saying that she hasn’t experienced such great telephone customer service “since the 1970s.”

-The mineral cartridge contains premium calcium carbonate, which safely raises the pH of your water.
+The mineral cartridge contains premium food-grade calcium carbonate, which safely raises the pH of your water.

 I also like the fact that this system removes fluoride that could be lurking in your water.